07 Mar OUR SUMMARY OF HOOTSUITE’S SOCIAL MEDIA TRENDS OF 2019

 Trend 5: Messaging eats the world

 Users on messaging apps such as WhatsApp, Facebook Messenger, WeChat, QQ and Skype now easily overtake the number of traditional social network users worldwide.
-This demonstrates a shift from public to private spaces, with users spending more time messaging, and less sharing on social.
+This social media trend demonstrates a shift from public to private spaces, with users spending more time messaging, and less sharing on social.
 According to a 2016 survey, 9/10 consumers would like to use messaging to communicate with businesses.
 Not only is a direct channel for businesses, but also presents an opportunity for high-value conversations and building rapport.

 Some of Hootsuite’s recommendations for leveraging messenger platforms include: